Using Oral Motor Exercises

 Since speech improvement is the end goal, articulation therapy should be a part of any speech improvement program.
 Oral Motor Therapy should always be combined with Articulation Therapy.

-Professional Oral Motor Exercises and Speech Activities on DVD and VHS
+Professional Oral Motor Exercises and Speech Activities on DVD!

-Through a collaboration of certified speech-language pathologists, our oral motor exercise and speech activities videos were designed to give adults
+Through a collaboration of certified speech-language pathologists, our oral motor and articulation exercises on DVD were designed to give adults

-the opportunity to improve their oral motor coordination and speech clarity in an
+the opportunity to improve their oral coordination and speech clarity in an

 easy-to-use, affordable manner!

-Our videos provide high quality digital presentation of today's most widely used oral motor exercises and therapeutic speech activities, all aimed at one thing:
+Our DVDs provide high quality digital presentation of today's most widely used oral motor exercises and therapeutic speech activities, all aimed at one thing:

 Relieving Frustration and Improving your Speech!